nomi811/build-a-website/README.md

 Getting stuck sucks.
 Especially when you're just getting started and things don't work!

 But don't worry - getting stuck is an inevitable part of being a developer and getting unstuck is a critical skill.
 If you are not getting the results you expect, try the following steps:

+1. Try to gather some words about the problem, even in vague terms.
+"It's broken" is not a problem description.

+2. Pair Partner.
+Bounce off them, discuss, and rubber-duck debug.
+Imagine you are seeing the problem for the first time, together.

+3. Isolate Keywords.
+Gather a small group of keywords that describe the problem area, like Array, ‘Websockets’, or ‘Terminal’.

+4. Isolate Error Keywords.
+If you have an error message, identify and add these keywords to your results from 3).

+5. Google.
+Research the problem using your keywords.
+Also use the keywords to identify relevant results (i.e. not just the first one).

+6. Stack Overflow.
+Format your question well.
+Expect formatting feedback on your query from coaches, and support from Alumni Helpers or fellow students/graduates.
+If you're struggling to create a post, grab an Alumni Helper to help out.

+7. Alumni Helper.
+Take your well-formatted Slack/Stack Overflow problem to an Alumni Helper for one-to-one guidance.

+8. Coach.
+If all else fails, get some 1-1 support.
+Don't be disappointed if the answer comes as more questions.